Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-In this section we consider only wave propagation and therefore exclude the source term.
-Since the background spacetime is flat, eq.~(\ref{Einstein_field_equations_linear}) is wave equation with the classical d'Alembert operator from eq.~(\ref{eq:d'Alembertian_quiescent_flow}), that is
+In this section we consider only wave propagation and therefore set the source term on the right-hand side of the wave equation to zero.
+Since the background spacetime is flat and the higher-order terms can be neglected, eq.~(\ref{Einstein_field_equations_linear}) is wave equation with the classical d'Alembert operator from eq.~(\ref{eq:d'Alembertian_quiescent_flow}), that is